react-native-modal/react-native-modal/README.md

 ## Aknowledgements
-P.S.: Thanks [@oblador](https://github.com/oblador) for react-native-animatable, [@brentvatne](https://github.com/brentvatne) for the npm namespace and to anyone who contributed to this library!
+Thanks [@oblador](https://github.com/oblador) for react-native-animatable, [@brentvatne](https://github.com/brentvatne) for the npm namespace and to anyone who contributed to this library!

 Pull requests, feedbacks and suggestions are welcome!